The Felicity Hat Pattern was designed to go with this month’s Scarf of the Month Club Scarf.

 R1: Ch 3 (counts as 1 dc), 1 dc in each row end across (tip: work under one loop of yarn on the row ends).
 Sl st to the top of the ch 3 to join.
 TURN.

 R2: Ch 4 (counts as 1 dc, ch 1) and 1 dc in the first st, ch 2, sk 2 dc, *1 sc in the next dc, ch 2, sk 2 dc, (1 dc, ch 2, 1 dc) in the next dc, ch 2, sk 2 dc**.
 Rep from * to ** around to the last 3 sts.
 1 sc in the next dc, ch 2, sk 2 dc.
 Sl st to the initial ch4sp to join.
 TURN.
 [22 dc, 1 ch1sp, 11 sc, 22 ch2sp]

 R5: Ch 3 (counts as 1 dc), *1 dc in ch1sp, 1 dc in the next dc**.
-Rep from * to ** across.
-Sl st to the top of the initial ch 3 to join.
+Rep from * to ** around to the last ch1sp.
+1 dc in the last ch1sp and sl st to the top of the initial ch 3 to join.
 TURN.

 R6-R9: Rep R2 to R5

 R11: Rep R3

 Hat Shaping Section (we are decreasing the hat to fit to the top of the head).